 WRONGFUL DEATH CASES REQUIRE AN EXPERIENCED AND KNOWLEDGEABLE ATTORNEY

-The wrongful death cases our Minnesota attorneys handle for families who have lost a child most frequently arise out of automobile collisions – often because the child was killed in a drunk driving accident or an accident caused by a semi-tractor truck.
-However, our lawyers also represent families of children killed in MN from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and a daycare’s failure to supervise.
+The wrongful death cases our Minnesota lawyers handle for families who have lost a child most frequently arise out of automobile collisions – often because the child was killed in a drunk driving accident or an accident caused by a semi-tractor truck.
+However, our best attorneys also represent families of children killed in MN from boating accidents, snowmobile or ATV accidents, burn injuries, medical mistakes, product defects and a daycare’s failure to supervise.
 Every child death case requires special investigation and legal research to fully prove up the claim.
 Our law firm has the experience and resources to successfully handle wrongful death cases that arise from any kind of negligence.

 WHO CAN RECOVER IN A MINNESOTA WRONGFUL DEATH CLAIM FOR THE DEATH OF A CHILD?

-Minnesota law allows the family members of the child who died to bring a wrongful death claim against the negligent person and obtain compensation for their loss.
+Minnesota law allows the family members of the child who died to bring a wrongful death claim against the negligent person or business and obtain compensation for their loss.
 The family members who can potentially recover in a wrongful death case where a child is killed are those that are defined as “next of kin.”
 A court will ultimately decide who are the child’s next of kin, but generally for the death of a child this would include the child’s parents, siblings, grandparents and potentially other family members.
 Our top wrongful death attorney can help you through the process of notifying family members of their potential claim and explaining their rights to them.

 HOW IS WRONGFUL DEATH COMPENSATION DECIDED IN MN?

 When our MN wrongful death attorneys work with a family that has suffered the tragic loss of a child, we will guide you through your claim and the legal process.
 Our lawyers will sit down with the family, at our office or your home, however many times and however long it takes to get a complete understanding of the loss the family has suffered from the death of a child.
 We will want to know your stories about the joys you have shared in the past and hoped to share in the future, and how you have supported each other through your sorrows or difficult times.
 Our MN attorneys will ask you for family videos and photographs, holiday and special occasion cards, gifts, etc. The best wrongful death lawyers in Minnesota understand that this is a process that takes time.
 Patience and compassion are so important for a family going through this process.
-A top wrongful death lawyer has significant experience and understands wrongful death law in Minnesota, so we can make sure you and your family obtain the compensation you are entitled to for your loss.
+A top wrongful death attorney has significant experience and understands wrongful death law in Minnesota, so we can make sure you and your family obtain the compensation you are entitled to for your loss.

 HOW TO PURSUE A WRONGFUL DEATH CASE IN MINNESOTA